 - Phone: +30 2241 027153

 - Location: Click here

 - Rating on Google: 4.6/5

 This budget-friendly grill has taken the traditional meat dishes associated with Greece and made them better.
 It’s also incredibly cheap, making it perfect for the traveler on a budget.
 The staff also speak great English, so it’s worth it to ask for their recommendations!

 While many choose to visit Rhodes for history, the scenery is another main reason to visit Rhodes.
-Most of the island has the typical white sand beaches associated with the Greek islands, but each is unique and offer their own vibe.
+Most of the island has the typical white sand beaches associated with the Greek islands, but each is unique and offers its own vibe.

 From sandy to pebbled, there’s a beach for you in Rhodes.
 Some are more popular than others, so you might have to hop on a bus or moped to find more private options.